fjarri/poetic_edda/README.rst

 * Using en and em dashes with proper linebreaking;
 * Fixed bug in TeX replacements, which gave '{[}' instead of '[' in the final text;
-* Added colors for explanations, references and stanza preludes in final mode (we'll see how it goes)
+* Added colors for explanations, references and stanza preludes in final mode (we'll see how it goes);
-* Remove text indentation after <textstanza>?
-Looks kinda ugly.
+* Removed text indentation after inline stanzas

 ~~~~~~~~~~~~~~~~~~~
 Alvissmol (planned)